CouncilofLorien/counciloflorien.github.io/docs/original/rulings/faq-5.md

 Where Havens Go When They Die version
 Maintained by Craig "Ichabod" O'Brien \<ich...@cstone.net>

-<br>Especially new and/or changed information is marked with \*s.
+<br><br>Especially new and/or changed information is marked with \*s.
 Thanks to Herve Guillemet for help on information gathering for this FAQ.

 #### Questions About Characters